 FHA Lowers Mortgage Insurance Premium By 0.25 Basis Points

-- On Monday January 9, 2017, FHA Lowers Mortgage Insurance Premium 0.25 basis points to 0.60% on all 30 year fixed rate FHA insured mortgage loans
+- On Monday January 9, 2017, FHA Lowered Mortgage Insurance Premium 0.25 basis points to 0.60% on all 30 year fixed rate FHA insured mortgage loans

 FHA Lowers Mortgage Insurance Premium Is Great News For First Time Home Buyers

 - The last time FHA Lowers Mortgage Insurance Premium, the mortgage insurance premium went from 1.35% to 0.85% which was a reduction of 0.50%

 - The change of FHA Lowers Mortgage Insurance Premium can easily be retracted after Donald Trump gets sworn in as President of the United States

 - Back in January of 2015, a when FHA Lowers Mortgage Insurance Premium, securities of Ginnie Mae sold off on the news of the steep lowering of the mortgage insurance premiums

 After today’s announcement of FHA Lowering FHA mortgage insurance premium to 0.60%, stock of private mortgage insurance companies Radian, MGIC, and Essent Group Limited plummeted between two to four percent.
 The cut of FHA mortgage insurance premium is going to take effect on January 27, 2017.